 You can provide the URL to your own custom card or choose from one of our out of the box cards, each providing a different way of representing your content.
 For this example we'll use the summary photo card.
 This will display an image with some text underneath.

 Each card includes a number of configurable fields that determine how the card content should be displayed.
 You will map the chosen properties in your content type to the fields displayed on the content card.

 For example, the banner type includes properties named "headline" and "background".
 We want the value of the headline property to be displayed on the card, so we enter "/headline" in the headline field and "/background" for the image.

 When content of this type is shown in the content library, the background image will be displayed with the headline text underneath.

-When your chosen card is configured, click the "Choose content type card" button to return to the main screen.
+When your chosen card is configured, click the "Save" button to return to the main screen.

 For more information about content cards, creating your own cards and mapping fields from linked content see the Cards page.